 Sentiment analysis allows you to quickly gauge the mood of the responses in your data.
-Twitter provides a sea of information, and it can beย hard to know what to do with it all.
-When people post their ideas and opinions online, we getย messy, unstructured text.
-Whether it's comments, tweets, or reviews, it is costlyย to read them all.
-This article takes a brief look at what sentiment analysis is, twitter sentiment analysis and applies some simple sentiment analysis to Donald Trump's tweets.
+X (formerly known as Twitter) provides a sea of information, and it can be hard to know what to do with it all.
+When people post their ideas and opinions online, we get messy, unstructured text.
+Whether it's comments, tweets, or reviews, it is costly to read them all.
+This article takes a brief look at what sentiment analysis is and how it can be used to interpret some some of Donald Trump's tweets.

-If you are wondering how to analyze twitter data, there are a couple of different ways.
+If you are wondering how to analyze X data, there are a couple of different ways.
 One of the simplest is to do a word cloud visualization with a sentiment analysis of tweets.
-See this post for an example of a word cloud based on twitter sentiment analysis.
+See this post for an example of a word cloud based on X sentiment analysis.

-After all, with everyone's social media experience being so fragmented and individualized, it can be hard to gauge twitter sentiment and whether it is positive or negative from a single feed.
-Analyzing twitter data and doing a sentiment analysis with tweets can be much easier than you think - read on to find out with our twitter sentiment analysis example.
+After all, with everyone's social media experience being so fragmented and individualized, it can be hard to gauge X sentiment and whether it is positive or negative from a single feed.
+Analyzing X data and doing a sentiment analysis with tweets can be much easier than you think.

 What is sentiment analysis?